 The No Project Alternative's individual impacts are described for each resource in Chapter 5.
-Under this alternative, implementation of the proposed Project would not occur and the current conditions would remain, except that site activity levels are assumed to increase by 10 percent by 2046 compared to baseline conditions.
+Under this alternative, implementation of the proposed Project would not occur and the current conditions would remain, except that site activity levels are assumed to increase by 10 percent by 2016 compared to baseline conditions.
 In addition, truck traffic between the Ports and the Hobart railyard in east Los Angeles would increase somewhat in response to increased cargo growth and increased capacity at Hobart.

 The minor increase in site activity, either compared to the baseline or in the context of regional growth, would not result in significant impacts.
 The increase in truck traffic on regional highways would contribute to a future increase in congestion.
-However, that congestion would affect everyone in the region and would not fall disproportionately on minority and low-income populations.
-Furthermore, it is important to note that under the proposed Project and Reduced Project alternatives, at least some of the truck traffic removed from regional freeways north of the Project site would be quickly backfilled by other traffic, so that the difference in freeway congestion between the No Project Alternative and the other alternatives would be small.
-The air quality impact noted in Section 3.2 for the No Project Alternative, wherein concentrations of NO2 and PM10 are expected to exceed significance thresholds, is not expected to fall disproportionately on minority and low-income populations.
-Accordingly, this alternative would not have new, significant effects with respect to minority and low-income populations.
+That congestion would affect everyone in the region but may fall disproportionately on minority and lowincome populations residing along the I-710 corridor between the port region and downtown Los Angeles.
+However, it is important to note that under the proposed Project and Reduced Project Alternative, at least some of the truck traffic removed from regional freeways north of the Project site would be quickly backfilled by natural growth in other traffic, so that the difference in freeway congestion between the No Project Alternative and the other alternatives would be small.
+The air quality impacts noted in Chapter 5 for the No Project Alternative, wherein concentrations of NO2 and PM10 are expected to exceed significance thresholds and receptors would be exposed to TACs resulting in significant increases in cancer risk, may fall disproportionately on minority and lowincome populations living along the I-710 corridor.
+Accordingly, this alternative would have new, adverse effects with respect to minority and low-income populations.

-6.4.4 Alternative 2: Reduced Project
+6.4.4 Alternative 2: Reduced Project 42

 In this alternative, the near-dock railyard described in the proposed Project would be constructed on the site, but its activity level would be limited to 1.85 million TEU by lease conditions.
-All physical features of the project would be the same as the proposed Project, including the container handling systems and the off-site improvements to roads and trackage (Section 2.4.2).
+All physical features of the project would be the same as the proposed Project, including the disposition of existing businesses, the container handling systems and the off-site improvements to roads and trackage (Section 2.4.2).
 The construction methods and schedule would be the same as the proposed Project (Section 2.4.3).